© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Langley Hall moated site and Langley Chapel is a scheduled monument protected by Historic England under reference 1015285.
 View the official record →

-Langley Hall moated site is a medieval moated enclosure located in Shropshire, England, representing a form of defensive or prestigious domestic settlement typical of the 12th to 16th centuries.
+Langley Hall moated site and Langley Chapel is an ancient monument in Shropshire comprising the earthwork remains of a medieval moated homestead and an associated chapel.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015285.

 Langley Hall moated site and Langley Chapel is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015285.